Get E-Book

 await fh.close();

-}finally runs on success and failure.
-The descriptor closes when parsing throws, when a read fails, or when later code returns early.
-That structure is the main reason FileHandle is the default choice for new code.
+finally runs whether the work succeeds or fails.
+The descriptor closes if parsing throws, if a read fails, or if later code returns early.
+That structure is why FileHandle is usually the better default for new async and await code.

-Current releases also support explicit resource management.
-In Node.js v24.2 and newer, FileHandle[Symbol.asyncDispose] is no longer experimental, so await using can close a handle at scope exit when your runtime and tooling accept the syntax.
-Older Node lines may expose the API as experimental or lack parser/tooling support for using.
+Current Node releases also support explicit resource management.
+In Node.js v24.2 and newer, FileHandle[Symbol.asyncDispose] is no longer experimental.
+That means await using can close a handle at scope exit when your runtime and tooling support the syntax.

 import { open } from 'node:fs/promises';